bdemir00/web-scraping-turkey-femicide/README.md

 ## Femicide in Turkey Data Scraper
 This small ETL project scrapes and transforms data on femicide in Turkey, loading it into a MySQL database for structured analysis.
-Using Python, BeautifulSoup, and SQLAlchemy, the pipeline extracts data from a web source called [Anıt Sayaç](https://anitsayac.com/) using Python and BeautifulSoup, transformes as needed, and saves in a MySQL database with SQLAlchemy for efficient data handling.
+Using Python, BeautifulSoup, and SQLAlchemy, the pipeline extracts data from a web source called [Anıt Sayaç](https://anitsayac.com/), transformes the data as needed, and stores it in a MySQL database with SQLAlchemy for efficient data handling.

 ### Technologies Used
 - Python